 Another subject that is related to the material in this survey but beyond its scope is the rich subject of generating families, which provide another way to construct invariants of Legendrian knots.
 Given a function $f:\R^n\times \R\to \R$ one can consider the plot of the ``fiberwise critical set'' $\{(t_0,\frac{\partial f}{\partial t}(x_0, t_0), f(x_0,t_0))\}$ for points $(t_0,x_0)$ such that $ \frac{\partial f}{\partial x_0}(x_0, t_0)=0$.
 Under some transversality conditions this set will be a Legendrian knot $\Lambda$ in the standard contact structure on $\R^3$ and we say that $f$ is a generating family for $\Lambda$.
 The existence of generating families for a Legendrian knot in $\R^3$ turns out to be equivalent to the existence of augmentations, by the combined work of a number of authors \cite{Fuchs, FI, FR11, Sabloff, ChP}, and furthermore there is a natural notion of homology associated to a generating family \cite{FR11, JT06, Tr01, ST13} that turns out to be the same as linearized contact homology for the appropriate augmentation \cite{FR11}.

-{\bf Acknowledgments.} The first author is partially supported by NSF grant DMS-1608684.
-The second author is partially supported by NSF grants DMS-1406371 and DMS-1707652.
-We thank Roman Golovko, Chindu Mohanakumar, and Angela Wu for useful comments and error correction on an earlier version of this paper.
+{\bf Acknowledgments.} The first author was partially supported by NSF grant DMS-1608684.
+The second author was partially supported by NSF grants DMS-1406371 and DMS-1707652.
+We thank Roman Golovko, Chindu Mohanakumar, Dan Rutherford, and Angela Wu for useful comments and error correction on earlier versions of this paper.
 We also thank the referee for many valuable suggestions.